SaiNirmalReddy/Creating-a-Example-Docker-Notes/README.md

 -> Dockers containers are easy to ship from one place to other place that means it can ship from one place and deploy on kubernetes cluster .

+-> To contaneraize any application, we need to first write a Docker file .

 -> Docker Life Cycle
 -->Docker File ->(Execute the file and convert in to Docker Image) Docker Image ->(and convert this docker image to) Docker Container